 The amount of money due to a company for goods or services delivered or utilized but not yet paid for by consumers is known as accounts receivable (AR).
-Accounts receivables are treated as current assets on the balance sheet.
+AR are treated as current assets on the balance sheet.
 Any sum owing by clients for purchases bought on credit is referred to as AR.

 To explain it a little further:

-Accounts receivable refers to a company’s outstanding invoices or the money owed by customers.
+AR refers to a company’s outstanding invoices or the money owed by customers.
 The term refers to accounts that a company is entitled to get as a result of delivering a product or service.
 Accounts receivables, often known as receivables, are a type of credit that a firm extends to its customers and typically contain terms that demand payments to be made within a short time.
 It might be anything from a few days to a whole fiscal or calendar year.

 Understanding The Accounts Payable and Accounts Receivable Relation